Tringe Smajli: Family

 She was born in 1880.
 Her father Smajl Martini was an Albanian clan leader of the Grudë tribe (located in southeastern Montenegro).
 Her signature shows up in the protest-petitions of northern Albanian tribes sent to European ambassadors and counsels accredited in the Ottoman Empire, i.e. the one of May 9, 1878 sent to French Ambassador in Istanbul, or the one of June 15, 1878.
 The petitions expressed the dismay and disapproval of the Albanian tribes to the decisions of the Treaty of San Stefano and Congress of Berlin, which had granted much of the Scutari Vilayet to the Principality of Montenegro.
-She became very active during the League of Prizren, joining the rebels until the organization's end; she was later arrested in 1886, and imprisoned in Anatolia, from where she never returned.
+He became very active during the League of Prizren, joining the rebels until the organization's end; he was later arrested in 1886, and imprisoned in Anatolia, from where he never returned.
 In addition, Smajl's two sons, Gjon and Zef, Tringe's brothers, also joined the League and were killed in battle in 1883.